jmarley/SPAWAR-Demo/README.md

 -Demo
-Piper Internship SPAWA Demo
+Piper Internship SPAWAR Demo

-This file has been edited.
+I have edited this file.
+I can do anything now.
+Fear me, all!